makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP68.md

 Protocol Engineering would like to secure an operating budget for it to deliver its mandate over the next 12 months.

-The [prior year's budget in review](https://forum.makerdao.com/t/pecu-2021-2022-financial-year-in-review/13793) gave a good illustration as to where Protocol Engineering under- or over-budgeted for the work we sought to accomplish, which has subsequently helped inform this document.
+The [prior year's budget in review](https://forum.makerdao.com/t/pecu-2021-2022-financial-year-in-review/13793) gave a good illustration as to where Protocol Engineering under- or over- budgeted for the work we sought to accomplish, which has subsequently helped inform this document.

 The following proposal is also in support of the forum post: [Protocol Engineering Core Unit Workstreams](https://forum.makerdao.com/t/protocol-engineering-core-unit-workstreams/13795).
 Our team stands behind this proposal as an optimal solution for scaling the Core Unit in a dynamic environment.
 We encourage readers to review that post in conjunction with the below budget request.